Mikhail Farikh: Flight to the North Pole

 In 2013, he reached the North Pole as a crew member with PIC Dmitrii Rakitsky, flying the Moscow — North Pole — Moscow route.
-The crew was the first in the world to make that flight with the light helicopter Robinson R66.
+The crew was the first in the world to make that flight with the Robinson R66 light helicopter.
 Flights past the Arctic Circle were also performed for scientific purposes.
 During the flight, with the participation of the polar explorer Oleg Prodan, they placed radio buoys at the location where the schooner Svyataya Anna from the Brusilov Expedition was wrecked, so as to determine the direction of ice drift, which might make it possible to discover the ship itself.

-Around-the-World Flight
+Around-the-world flight

 The first attempt to fly around the world in 2012 did not move beyond the preparatory stage, as the US aviation authorities issued a NOTAM, according to which aircraft of several countries, including those registered in Russia, were not cleared for flights under the VFR over American territory.

 In 2013 the around-the-world flight attempt met with success.
 It was carried out by two Robinson R66s, flown by Farikh and Dmitrii Rakitsky, Alexander Kurylev, and Vadim Melnikov.
 Cameraman and film director Dmitrii Kubasov traveled the whole way with the pilots.
 This was the first around-the-world helicopter flight in Russian history.

-Other Aviation Activity
+Other aviation activity

-As an active member of the Russian aviation community and representative of AOPA Russia, Mikhail developed relationships with government agencies and regulatory bodies and participated in various events along with other GA pilots.
+As an active member of the Russian aviation community and representative of AOPA Russia, Farikh developed relationships with government agencies and regulatory bodies and participated in various events with other GA pilots.
 He also took part in various air shows and events — Vertoslet, the travel-media PereDvizheniye Festival, and others.

-In 2015, under Mikhail's leadership, a group of five helicopters (the crew of one of them containing representatives from the US, Britain, and Russia) visited three poles — the magnetic pole, the geographic pole, and the pole of inaccessibility.
-During this flight, a unique refueling feat was accomplished with the use of a store of fuel arranged ahead of time on drift ice.
+In 2015, under Farikh's leadership, a group of five helicopters (the crew of one of them containing representatives from the US, Britain, and Russia) visited three poles — the magnetic pole, the geographic pole, and the pole of inaccessibility.

 In 2015, at the annual conference of AOPA Russia, he presented the Pilot of the Year award in his capacity as the King of Arms of the organization.

-Also in 2015, Mikhail took part in a successful attempt to set the Guinness World Record for the largest helicopter formation.
+Also in 2015, Farikh took part in a successful attempt to set the Guinness World Record for the largest helicopter formation.

-When Mikhail himself did not take part in the flights, he did a lot to make them possible, by sharing experience with others, rendering organizational assistance, and following his colleagues’ flights closely.
+Farikh did a lot to make flights in which he did not take part possible, by sharing experience with others, rendering organizational assistance, and following his colleagues’ flights closely.

-One of the biggest projects undertaken with Mikhail's assistance was the 2014 Moscow — New Zealand — Moscow flight headed by Evgeny Kabanov.
-Mikhail also played a big role in the 2015 attempt by Sergey Ananov to carry out a solo around-the-world flight in a Robinson R22.
+One of the biggest projects undertaken with Farikh's assistance was the 2014 Moscow — New Zealand — Moscow flight headed by Evgeny Kabanov.
+Farikh also played a big role in the 2015 attempt by Sergey Ananov to carry out a solo around-the-world flight in a Robinson R22.